Most tests for COVID-19 involve taking a swab sample from the back of the nose, throat, or both. But some tests require a blood sample.

 No test is 100% reliable, as the FDA note, and it is possible to have a false-negative or false-positive result.
 This may happen if the person takes the test incorrectly or takes it too soon after exposure to the virus.

-If the result is negative but the person has symptoms, they should also isolate.
-Their result may be a false negative.
+If the COVID-19 test result is negative but the person has symptoms, the CDC recommends isolating for at least five days.
+The test result may be a false negative.

 Antigen tests may be less accurate than RT-PCT tests.
 The FDA point out that if a person has symptoms but gets a negative result from an antigen test, it may be a good idea to have an RT-PCR test and self-isolate.

-Whether an antibody test result is positive or negative, continue to take precautions, such as wearing a face covering.
+Whether an antibody test result is positive or negative, a person should continue to take precautions.
 The result does not guarantee immunity and does not mean that the person cannot pass on the virus.

 As the CDC note, a person should consider testing if:

-• They have symptoms of COVID-19, such as a cough or fever.
+• They have symptoms of COVID-19, such as a cough or fever, in which case they should get tested right away.

 • They have been in a setting where exposure may have occurred, such as a crowded train.